P422 Fairuz

 Copy Protection

 A one-time challenge & response over the internet.
-License works on up two separate machines.
+The license works on up to two separate machines.

 Downloads